Christian Brothers Academy (New Jersey): Winter sports

 The Christian Brothers Academy hockey team competes in both the Gordon Conference and the Shore Conference, and is coached by Ryan Bogan.
 Christian Brothers Academy's home games are played at the Jersey Shore Arena in Wall Township, New Jersey.
-From 1994 to 1996, the Colts hockey team won both the Gordon Cup and the state championship in three consecutive years, a feat accomplished by only a few teams.
+From 1994 to 1996, the Colts hockey team won both the Gordon Cup and the state championship in three consecutive years.

 On January 31, 2014, the Christian Brothers Academy team played outdoors in a Stadium Series game against Don Bosco Prep at Yankee Stadium; the two teams played to a 1–1 tie.
-In 2014, the Colts battled with Morristown-Beard School for the Non-Public state championship.
-After 60 minutes of play, the game ended in a 4–4 tie and the teams were declared co-champions, as per NJSIAA rules, which was only the second time that two teams have been declared co-champions In 2015, the Colts battled back from a 3–0 deficit to Delbarton School in the Non-Public state final to win the game 4–3 in overtime.
+In 2014, the Colts played Morristown-Beard School was declared the Non-Public state co-champion after the game ended in a 4–4 tie, which was only the second time that two teams have been declared co-champions.
+In 2015, the Colts battled back from a 3–0 deficit to Delbarton School in the Non-Public state final to win the game 4–3 in overtime.
 Dean DiFazio scored the goal in overtime to give CBA their second straight state title.
 The team won the title in 2020 with a 4–1 against Don Bosco Preparatory High School in the tournament final.

 The CBA hockey program has produced four players -- James van Riemsdyk, Trevor van Riemsdyk, Connor Clifton and Joakim Ryan—who went on to play in the National Hockey League.
 The school officially retired Trevor's number 6 following his 2015 Stanley Cup victory.